SukianCR/U3.PuppyPals/README.md

 Access Denied
 You do not have access to view this resource.

-when I click on 'Front End Deployment Guide. ' .
+when I click on '[Front End Deployment Guide.](https://fullstack.instructure.com/courses/848/pages/front-end-deployment-guide)' .
 To learn how to deploy it.